RavoPL/narrows-portaferry/README.md

 4. I'd want to be able to make orders from the webpage without having to make a separate account.
 5. I want to know more about the restaurant and the people that work there.
 6. I'd love to know about any points of interest close to the restaurant's accommodation.
+7. I'd like to see what bed and breakfast options are available in the establishment.

 #### Returning Customer

-7. As a returning customer, I'd like to see an expanded list of special offers.
+8. As a returning customer, I'd like to see an expanded list of special offers.
-8. As a returning customer I want to know the changed opening hours.
+9. As a returning customer I want to know the changed opening hours.
-9. As a returning customer I'd like to find the phone number to make reservations.
+10. As a returning customer I'd like to find the phone number to make reservations.
-10. I'd like to see the menu, with a clear pricing list and names of dishes.
+11. I'd like to see the menu, with a clear pricing list and names of dishes.
-11. I want to make orders without having to make a separate account just for this purpose.
+12. I want to make orders without having to make a separate account just for this purpose.
-12. I would want to find clickable icons to access social media.
+13. I would want to find clickable icons to access social media.
-13. I'd like to see a gallery of relevant photos so I can see the facilities in the establishment.
+14. I'd like to see a gallery of relevant photos so I can see the facilities in the establishment.

 #### Webpage Owner

-14. As the owner of the website, I want the customers to have an easy way to contact us.
+15. As the owner of the website, I want the customers to have an easy way to contact us.
-15. I want the customers to have an easy access to on-webpage ordering, so that orders can be forwarded to us without any issues and without the need to make personal accounts to be held in our database.
+16. I want the customers to have an easy access to on-webpage ordering, so that orders can be forwarded to us without any issues and without the need to make personal accounts to be held in our database.
-16. I'd like the users to have a good experience viewing the webpage and getting to know our menu, special offers, special events and a little bit about us as a company and brand.
+17. I'd like the users to have a good experience viewing the webpage and getting to know our menu, special offers, special events and a little bit about us as a company and brand.

 ### Design of the Website